async-aws/aws/docs/integration/laravel.md

 ## Illuminate Cache

-Use DynamoDb as a Illuminate Cache store.
+Use DynamoDb as an Illuminate Cache store.

 ### Install